Tinkerforge/doc/en/source/Tutorials/Tutorial.rst

 We choose the DC Brick as a representative throughout this tutorial.
 It is however easily possible to transfer the concepts shown to other Bricks.
 Click :ref:`here <product_overview_bricks>` for an overview of all available Bricks.

 Phase 1: Testing
 ^^^^^^^^^^^^^^^^

-Before the DC Brick can be used, the :ref:`brickd` and the :ref:`brickv` have to be installed, installation instructions can be found :ref:`here <brickv_installation>` and :ref:`here <brickd_installation>`.
+To test the DC Brick you need to have the
+:ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` installed (for installation guides click :ref:`here <brickd_installation>` and :ref:`here <brickv_installation>`).
+The Brick Viewer has to be connected to the Brick Daemon, click the "Connect" button in Brick Viewer to ensure this.

-The Brick Daemon is a bridge
-between the Bricks/Bricklets and the programming language API bindings.
-The Brick Viewer is a GUI for testing purposes.
+The Brick Daemon is a bridge between the Bricks/Bricklets and the programming language specific API bindings.
+The Brick Viewer provides a graphical interface for testing purposes.

 After the installation you are ready to tinker!
 Take the DC Brick and connect a motor and a battery as shown the picture below (you can of course also use a power supply instead of the battery or e.g. a Servo Brick and a servo instead of the DC Brick and a motor):